-Keeper – A loop of thin wire built into the shaft of the fly rod (near the grip) the fly can be attached while still connected to the tippet and line.
-This allows the fly fisher freedom to walk and climb without concern about hooking trees, grass or himself.
+Keeper – A loop of thin wire built into the shaft of the fly rod (near the grip) the fly can be attached to while still connected to the tippet and line.
+This allows the fly fisher freedom to walk and climb without concern about hooking trees, grass, or himself.

-Kick boat – A personalized, one-person fishing boat, usually with a seat between two pontoons at a level that allows the anglers feet to be in the water.
-It is propelled by swim fins, oars, or an even a small electric motor.
+Kick boat – A personalized, one-person fishing boat, usually with a seat between two pontoons at a level that allows the angler’s feet to be in the water.
+It is propelled by swim fins, oars, or even a small electric motor.
 Also called a pontoon boat.

 Knotless Tapered Leader – a fly fishing leader entirely constructed from a single piece of monofilament.
-Extrusion or acid immersion are most commonly used to taper the leader.
+Extrusion or acid immersion is most commonly used to taper the leader.

 Knotted Leader – fly fishing leader constructed by knotting sections of different diameter leader material to each other to make a tapered leader.
-Most commonly used knots to construct such a leader are blood (or barrel) knot and surgeon’s knot (see blood knot, surgeon’s knot, leader, tapered leader, leader material).
+The most commonly used knots to construct such a leader are the blood (or barrel) knot and surgeon’s knot (see blood knot, surgeon’s knot, leader, tapered leader, leader material).

 Kype – A male spawning trout or salmon develops a hook-like protrusion on the mandible.
 The kype is particularly striking in salmon.

 Larva – the immature, aquatic, growing stage of the caddis and some other insects.
 Many species of caddis larva build a protective covering of fine gravel or debris to protect them in this stage.
 The larva is a bottom-dwelling non-swimming stage of the insect.